 - British Airways A380 Club World (Los Angeles to London Heathrow)

 BA’s A380 layout features 14 seats in First on the main deck, followed by 44 Club World seats in a 2-4-2 configuration, then 199 World Traveller economy seats in a 3-4-3 layout.

 The upper deck features a further 53 Club World seats in a new 2-3-2 layout, followed by 55 World Traveller Plus seats also configured 2-3-2, and then 104 World Traveller seats in a 2-4-2 layout.

-Thai Airways received its first A380 in September last year.
-It now has four superjumbos in its fleet with two more on order and scheduled to arrive later this year.
+Thai Airways received its first A380 in September 2012.
+It now has six superjumbos in its fleet.

 Its superjumbos have 507 seats and are configured with 12 seats in Royal First Class, 60 in Royal Silk business class and 435 in economy.

 First and business class cabins feature fully-flat beds, and all passengers benefit from AVOD in-flight entertainment systems, individual power sources, and wifi internet and mobile phone access.

 Malaysia Airlines took delivery of its first superjumbo at the end of May 2012, before putting it into service on the flagship London-Kuala Lumpur service that July.

 Malaysia Airlines ordered a total of six A380 aircraft, all of which have now been delivered.